-There have been numerous stories covering sunscreens this week as the Environmental Working Group released its 2010 Sunscreen Guide.
-According to their report, only 8% of the beach and sport sunscreens (39 out of 500) offer sufficient protection and healthier ingredients to earn the EWG’s “green” rating.
+According to a report by The Environmental Working Group, only 8% of the beach and sport sunscreens (39 out of 500) offer sufficient protection AND ingredients safe enough to earn their “green” rating.
 In my safer sunscreens post I have highlighted some of the ones that received top honors on their list.

 My own personal practice in regards to sunscreen for me and my family is to not use it if at all possible and to utilize other protection methods instead.
 If I need to be out in the sun for an extended period of time I will use some of the safer sunscreens I mentioned above but again.. only if I feel I will not be able to avoid a burn without it.
 I grew up in sunny Phoenix, Arizona and my brother and I hardly ever burned and rarely did we use sunscreen… so it can be done.

 Here are some of the ways:

 Yes, the easiest way to avoid a burn on face, scalp, neck, and shoulders is a nice hat.
 Women are lucky in that we can get away with a really wide brim hat and some big sunglasses and be considered fashionable instead of weird.
 Here are a couple of my favorite hats for moms: